 Then, in April of 2008, someone came to me with the “hot stock tip of the year.”
 He told me that investing in Potash mining was the next big thing.
 What’s Potash, you ask?
 Well, it's a potassium-rich salt that is mined and often used in fertilizers.

 Apparently, the Saskatchewan province in Canada was a hotbed of Potash activity as well as a few areas in the US, and that smart money was investing in it.
 In fact, I needed to get in now before everyone heard about it.
 Where did he hear that information?
 As it turns out, he received that info from someone in his investment group, who had heard it from someone else.

-He then took it a step further and said I should sell all my other stocks and purchase stocks focused around this industry.
+He then took it a step further and said I should sell all my other stocks and purchase stocks focused on this industry.